NunoSempere/clarivoyance/list/index.md

 - ★★ By 2026/2030/2036 will at least 2 leading labs collaborate on a project with a budget of at least $8/80/300 million dollars?

-- ★★★ (FT) When will a model trained using 2/4/6 OOMs more compute than GPT-4 be downloadeable by the general public?
+- ★★★ (FT) When will a model trained using 2/4/6 OOMs more compute than GPT-4 be downloadable by the general public?

 - ★★★ (FT) What will be the estimated size of the largest publicly downloadable model in 2023/2025/2030/2050?